grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 So perhaps another way of explaining the historical update problem is that it *is* possible, but the datapoint must specify a _time interval_.
 This is something that neither RRDTool or Graphite authors have considered (or any other tool I know of, for that matter).

-May be we're onto something here?
+Another thought about this write up: perhaps the biggest misconception about time series is that it is a series of data points.
+But time series is _continuous_ rather than _descrete_, i.e. it's the line that connects the points that matters, not the specific points which happen to be just samples at semi-random time intervals.